oracle/weblogic-toolkit-ui/documentation/2.0/content/setup/quickstart/create-wdt-model.md

 {{< img "Validate Model Code View" "images/validate-model-code-view.png" >}}

 When deploying a domain in Kubernetes, you need to prepare it for that environment.
 The WDT Prepare Model Tool gives you what you need to accomplish that.
-WKTUI has a special integration with Prepare Model in that not only does it adjust the model for the Kubernetes environment, but also it returns data extracted from the model that WKTUI needs.
+WKT UI has a special integration with Prepare Model in that not only does it adjust the model for the Kubernetes environment, but also it returns data extracted from the model that WKT UI needs.
 For example, Prepare Model returns the list of WebLogic clusters and non-clustered managed servers that other parts of the application use to tailor the environment for this domain.
 Click **Prepare Model** to invoke the WDT Prepare Model Tool.